spikegrobstein/mcwrapper/README.markdown

     ./mcwrapper start

-After that, you can execute arbitrary commands to the server:
+The Minecraft server will be started in the background.
+You can then execute arbitrary commands to the server:

     ./mcwrapper op spizzike
     ./mcwrapper save-all